Masagana 99: Initial success

-The program achieved initial success by encouraging farmers to plant new “Miracle Rice” (IR8) variety of rice which the International Rice Research Institute had been developing since 1962, during the administration of President Carlos P. Garcia.
+The program achieved initial success by encouraging farmers to plant new "Miracle Rice" (IR8) variety of rice which the International Rice Research Institute had been developing since 1962, during the administration of President Carlos P. Garcia.

 The program was launched at the time the country was experiencing a shortage of supply on rice and was credited for the launching of the Philippine Green Revolution in 1973 which allowed the country to export rice to other Asian countries.
 The highlights of its short-lived success happened when the Philippines finally attained self-sufficiency in 1975–1976, and was able to export rice to its neighbors in Asia in 1977–1978.
 But costly subsidies and failure of many farmers-borrowers to repay the loans led to the program benefiting only 3.7% of the country's small rice farmers by 1980.

 Problems with the credit scheme

-Economists generally acknowledge Masagana 99 to have failed because the supervised credit scheme it offered to farmers proved unsustainable.
-The program is said to have catered to rich landowners and has been criticized for leaving poor farmers in debt and for having become a vehicle of political patronage.
-The program is also said to have benefited big agribusiness and transnational corporations to the detriment of the welfare of peasants.
+Loan repayment performance under Masagana 99 quickly deteriorated as the program expanded, with collection levels falling from about 90 percent in its early years to about 35 percent in the later phase.
+Many farmers were unable to repay the loans because they needed to access the program’s technology package: (1) high-yielding rice varieties, (2) fertilizers, (3) pesticides, and (4) herbicides.
+The decline in repayment placed financial pressure on rural banks, which had greatly expanded their agricultural lending portfolios under government guarantees that proved only fitfully enforced.
+As non-performing loans increased, an estimated 800 rural banks became insolvent.